 Who Can Qualify to Purchase a Home

-Home Loan For First Time Home Buyers With Bad Credit
+Getting Approved For Mortgage For First-Time Home Buyers With Bad Credit

-There are many questions on being a homeowner for people who never purchased a home before.
-They may also hear the horror stories in the press about the skyrocketing foreclosure rates and homeowners owning homes that are underwater.
+There are many questions about being a homeowner for people who never purchased a home.
+They may also hear horror stories in the press about the skyrocketing foreclosure rates and homeowners owning underwater homes.
 Underwater mortgages are where their mortgage balances are higher than the market value of their homes.

-Down Payment And Closing Costs Required For First Time Home Buyers With Bad Credit
+Down Payment Required For Mortgage For First-Time Home Buyers With Bad Credit

-To qualify for an FHA home purchase, first-time homebuyers with bad credit only need a 3.5% down payment.
-Many times, first-time homebuyers with bad credit only need to show the 3.5% down payment.
+To qualify for a mortgage, first-time home buyers with bad credit only need a 3.5% down payment.
+Many times, homebuyers with bad credit only need to show the 3.5% down payment.
 They do not come up with the full 3.5% down payment on an FHA Home Purchase.
 Homebuyers in Illinois can use the seller’s property tax proration credits towards the down payment.

 Benefits of Going From Renter To Homeowner

-The benefits outweigh the disadvantages of being a homeowner for first-time home buyers.
+The benefits outweigh the disadvantages of being a renter to a homeowner.
 Yes, there are disadvantages to being a homeowner.
-Homeowners are responsible for maintenance, repairs.
-Lack of mobility in moving whenever they want and needing to sell your home in order to make a move elsewhere.
+Homeowners are responsible for maintenance and repairs.
+Lack of mobility in moving whenever they want and needing to sell their home to make a move elsewhere.

-First-time homebuyers are in a situation now where there are many homes that are selling below replacement value due to the real estate and mortgage collapse of 2008.
-Homeowners have an opportunity to get on the ground floor on their home purchase and realize potential capital appreciation on their home purchase.
+First-time homebuyers are in a situation now where many homes are selling below replacement value due to the real estate and mortgage collapse of 2008.
+Homeowners can get on the ground floor of their home purchase and realize potential capital appreciation on their home purchase.

 There are risks with real estate investments.
 The 2008 financial crisis drop home values like never before in history.
-Millions of homeowners are still hanging on their homes that are worth less than the mortgage balance they owe.
+Millions of homeowners are still hanging onto their homes that are worth less than the mortgage balance they owe.
 Nobody can predict the future.
-Homeowners have excellent odds that their home purchase will appreciate in value.
+Homeowners have excellent odds that their home purchase will appreciate.

-Homebuyers Can Qualify for a Mortgage With Little to No Money Down and Bad Credit
+Homebuyers Can Qualify for a Mortgage For First-Time Home Buyers With Little to No Money Down

 Remember that you do not need perfect credit or high credit scores to qualify for a mortgage.
 Homebuyers can qualify for a mortgage with as little as a 3.0% down payment on conventional loans.
 Homebuyers will lower credit scores can qualify for an FHA loan with a 3.5% down payment.
 VA and USDA loans do not require any down payment.